dominikhoebert/battle_royal_vienna_telegram_bot/README.md

 ## Commands

 - `/start` - See all commands
+- `/help` - See all commands and description
 - `/config map-level` - Set the map level (1-5; 1 is the biggest)
 - `/config` - Get the map level
 - `/poi` - Send a random Point of Interest for the current map level